Rossman360/journal/readme.md

 upstairs to use the restroom and was quickly followed and interviewed about Shopify.
 When I sat at my computer to write in my journal, I was asked more questions until I pretended to be poking around on Discord.

+. . .

+I walked to the Brew Pump around five, but there was a sign saying they wouldn't be open until six.
+I bought a six-pack of Mountain Water to share with Charlie for his birthday and then walked down Vance Crescent.
+As I expected, Lenny, Libby, Jared and Mark were sitting out in the grass, so I cracked open a beer and had one with them until 6:00.
+I walked up to Olney and immediately had Adam pull up his car to me, so I hopped in and rode to his house on Carrier St. He said he had just started a new job at the custom E-bike shop.
+I walked down to the park, sat against a tree and finished my beer.

+We worked on Walkin' Boots and some Fleetwood song.
+Fursty was there for a bit.
+I walked back up to the Brew Pump, but they had never opened at all, so I walked home, very much annoyed by the sight of Justin's passing van.
+I went to sleep very easily.

+	-X.XI-

+I had had dreams of needing some kind of surgery, being unable to say hello to Cait, having rehearsal with Kevin and Dulci at the Biltmore house and more.
+I woke at nine, made coffee upstairs and hopped in the car with Kevin.
+We went to Scott's house and were joined for the first time by Ryan Oslance, and ran through 14 songs.
+Only 12 memos survived, but it was a very fun day.
+I was tired on the ride home.
+Kevin and I sat in a fair amount traffic.
+I got out at Brevard Rd., walked home, made a cup of coffee, chatted with Erica, asked if I could borrow the truck, loaded it up and drove to Foundry Hotel.

+I parked, loaded in my rug and throne, ordered a burger but had to settle for a chicken sandwich.
+I loaded in the rest of my gear, ate the crumbly sandwich, finished setting up, ordered a beer, chatted with Dulci, played two sets feeling like my sticks were heavy and then drove to the Brew Pump where a fundraiser concert was wrapping up.
+Most beers were kicked, so I decided on a Jade-and-a-half.
+I walked home, smoked a bunch of weed, listened to all the memos, converted them and uploaded them to my web server.

+	-X.XII-

+I woke to the sound of Erica chatting with the guests, seemingly a lot about me.
+I stayed in my room until they were gone, and then walked to retrieve the truck.
+We needed to use a rock to park it where Erica had had it before lest it roll down the driveway.
+I made coffee, laid in bed, ate some ramen and then wrote in my journal.